 - Visit colleges

-- Finalize the list of colleges that you want to apply to and request applications from them
+- Finalize the list of colleges to which you want to apply

 - Start working on your essay topics and draft versions